lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 Lately I joined Netflix to work on Metaflow, about which I'm keen on learning everything.
 Since I do not have much exposure to aspects such as functional and meta programming in Python, it is a rewarding learning experience digesting the source code.
-The codebase is not colossal, so I'm not drowned in the details (so far) :).
+The codebase is not colossal, so I'm not buried in all the details (so far).

-In this series of articles, I'll be focusing on walking through some implementation details of Metaflow.
+In this series of articles, I'll be walking through major implementation details of Metaflow.
 These writings will serve as my notes as well as (hopefully) reference for you.

 ## Entering the Playground